digital-pet/Moontif/README.md

 An obsolete UI toolkit for a modern-ish language.
 Plays well with [NsCDE](https://github.com/NsCDE/NsCDE) and [CDE](https://sourceforge.net/projects/cdesktopenv/).

-Not all widgets are implemented yet, creating a MenuBar, for example, is still an exercise in frustration.
+Not all widgets are implemented yet.
+Creating a MenuBar, for example, is still an exercise in frustration.
 This will be fixed in future releases.

 ## Build (Linux, Debian)